Where to stay close to all the gay bars.

 The Volo dell’Angelo (“flight of the angel”), when a beauty pageant winner gets to ride a zip-wire from the campanile in St Mark’s square.

 The search for the year’s best costume is the chance to strut your finery on the stage erected in St Mark’s square.
-A day’s best and a festival finest competition run side-by-side, with twice-a-day heats, from February 4; the grand finale for the festival best takes place on February 7.
+A day’s best and a festival finest competition run side-by-side, with twice-a-day heats, from February the grand finale for the festival best is not to be missed.
 Don’t just be a tourist!
 At least grab yourself an authentic mask (not one made in Asia).
 You can also rent spectacular costumes from many of the local boutiques.

 Many of the hotels and venues will host elaborate masked balls.
 These events are quite expensive and will be quite mixed.
 Topping the pile is the annual Gran Ballo della Cavalchina, a wild – and wildly expensive – extravaganza inside La Fenice opera house.